MEET THE GUIDES

 Daniel Kirchhof sits daily with some of the greatest teachers of listening—the creek, trees, and animals of the northwestern forest.
 This listening guides his work as a visionary storyteller, builder of beautiful life-sustaining structures, singer of sacred music, caretaker of duck flock and cabbage patch, ambassador for humans in the wild, and cheerful community builder.
 Daniel is a council leader, is skilled with hands-on ancestral and survival skills (like brain-tanning, buckskin, friction fire, etc), and runs archery camps for youth.
 He has served as a lead-instructor and rites of passage guide with Twin Eagles Wilderness School in ID, co-led the Young Adults Fast with the School of Lost Borders in CA, and guides vision fasts in the Absaroka-Beartooth Wilderness of MT.
 From his home at Hawthorn Farm in Western WA, Daniel serves Life with a loving, open heart.

-In 2018 Jenny will be co-guiding the Young Women's Rite of Passage and Adult Women’s Fast.
+In 2019, Jenny will co-guide the Young Women’s Rite of Passage and Adult Women’s Fast.
 She will assist The Art of Mirroring.

 An experienced wilderness guide, mentor, and therapist.
 Over the last 2 decades, Ruth has worked extensively with people of all ages in wilderness, residential, and therapeutic settings.
 She has been a guide and trainer at the School of Lost Borders for over 15 years and is deeply committed to re-introducing rites of passage into the world.
 She has much experience working with the LGBTQ+ community and founded the Queer Quest at the School of Lost Borders.
 Ruth passionately weaves the mirror of nature through the world around her using deep empathy, embodiment, and creativity.